Basil Wrangell

-Basil Wrangell (born Basilio Petrovich von Wrangell) was an Italian film and television editor and director who worked in Hollywood from the 1920s through the 1970s.
+Basil Wrangell (born Basilio Petrovich von Wrangell) was an Italian-born film and television editor and director who worked in Hollywood from the 1920s through the 1970s.

 Biography

 Basil was born at the Russian embassy in Ponte a Moriano, Italy, to Peter von Wrangell and Marussia Sasso-Ruffo.
 On his father's side, his family line had reportedly served as court attaches of old Russia since 1200 A.D.
 Basil's brother, George Wrangell, was a society columnist in New York City.

 Basil attended the elite Grosvenor School in Nottingham, England, as a young man, until his family lost their wealth during the Russian Revolution.
 A chance opportunity to serve as an interpreter for Fred Niblo on Ben-Hur led to Basil traveling to America to take an entry-level job in a cutting room at a studio.
 He ended up becoming a proficient editor, eventually earning the chance to direct shorts and features.
 For television, he edited many episodes of I Spy, Peyton Place, Combat!, and Adventures in Paradise.